nikarichardson/fyyur/README.md

   $ sudo pip3 install Flask
   ```

-To start and run the local development server,
+To start and run the local development server, follow the instructions below.

 1. Initialize and activate a virtualenv:
   ```